 We are also well versed in indoor and greenhouse cultivation in optimizing the growing environment to provide our communities with fresh, healthy, nutritionally dense fruits, vegetable, herbs, fish and medicine.

-We help people, plants and biology thrive in optimized environments indoors, in greenhouses and outside.
+We help people, plants and biology thrive in optimized environments indoors and in greenhouses, and outside under natural sunlight.
 We are conscious about our environment and continue to help improve the social and ecological health of our community (including soil ecology, water shed, and air quality), while protecting our ecosystems and earth’s natural resources.

 Partial Customer List:

 Jeff Trirogoff: President of Elements of Earth and Energy

 He currently works for the largest Affordable Housing Developer in California and in the nation, as the Energy Project Manager.
 He has spent the last decade working for Affordable Housing Developers ensuring the projects become certified as: Zero Net Energy by the U.S. Department of Energy; Water Sense, Energy Star and Indoor airPLUS by the Environmental Protection Agency; LEED Platinum by the U.S. Green Building Council; and Building Energy Efficiency Standards Title 24 compliant per the California Energy Commission.